Wanaka is a resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.

 There’s really no bad time to visit Wanaka, depending on the sort of things you’d like to do.
 Since New Zealand is so expensive, shoulder season is one of the best times to visit.

 How to Stay Safe in Wanaka

 Wanaka is super safe — even for solo female travelers.
-Theft and petty crime are very rare, however, you’ll still want to take the standard precautions.
-Make copies of your important documents, like your passport, and forward your itinerary along to loved ones so they’ll know where you are.
+Theft and petty crime are very rare, however, you’ll still want to take the standard precautions, like being aware of your personal belongings at all times, and never leaving your drink unattended in a bar.

 If you have a vehicle, be sure to never leave valuables in it overnight or while hiking.
 Break-ins are rare, but it’s always better to be safe than sorry.

 If you’re going hiking or spending time outdoors, bring water and always check the weather in advance so you can dress and prepare accordingly.

 As earthquakes and tsunamis do occur in New Zealand, consider downloading the Hazard App from the Red Cross.
 It has all kinds of advice and tips for natural disasters and will also send out warnings and notifications should a disaster occur.